MicrosoftDocs/power-platform/power-virtual-agents/advanced-proactive-message.md

 When the flow runs, each user in the security group will receive the proactive message in a private chat with the bot.

-### Increasing the parallelism when sending to multiple recipients
+### Increase parallelism when sending to multiple recipients

 Sometimes you may want to send a message or card to multiple recipients in parallel.
 For example, sending the same card to multiple recipients and waiting for responses from them.